Ventilation

 How illnesses can spread

-When an infected person breathes, speaks, coughs or sneezes, they may spread particles containing the virus.
+When a person with a viral infection breathes, speaks, coughs or sneezes, they may spread particles containing the virus.

-Respiratory illnesses such as COVID-19 mostly spreads by aerosols — small virus particles that can stay in the air for minutes to hours.
-Good ventilation helps remove virus particles in the air.
+Respiratory illnesses such as COVID-19, flu (influenza) and measles are mostly spread by small viral particles — these can stay in the air for minutes to hours.
+Good ventilation helps remove them.

-You can reduce the risk of spreading some illnesses by improving ventilation.
+You can reduce the risk of spreading some illnesses by improving ventilation (the movement of fresh air in a close space).

 Ventilation when you are sick